BSides-Aarhus/Association/articles_of_association.md

 the dissolving general assembly.

 # §12 Date of establishment
-Thus, adopted at the founding general assembly meeting on Date, Year.
+Thus, adopted at the founding general assembly meeting on 13th Febuary, 2020.